Why Data Source Matters in Degree Planning: CMS vs SIS

 - Student Information Systems (SIS)

-How these data sources are used influences:
+How these sources are used affects how planning, validation, and progression are supported.

 Student Information Systems (SIS)